 The Benefit.
 Focus leads to clarity, self-awareness leads to energy, and a daily plan leads to productivity.

 What it is.
 The productivity journal focuses on getting things done.
 It may include a prioritized task list for the day, unfinished tasks from yesterday, and a progress status for both.
 It typically will end with an action plan for the day.

 Optional elements to include.
 A brain dump of everything on our minds, followed by identifying the top three tasks for the day.
 An action plan for unfinished tasks.
 Progress made, no matter how small, should be celebrated.

-Too often we focus on what is incomplete or to be done without recognizing and celebrating our progress.
-I have found this PROGRESS MADE, NO MATTER HOW SMALL section to be indispensable.
+We often focus on what is incomplete or to be done without recognizing and celebrating our progress.
+I have found this PROGRESS MADE, NO MATTER HOW SMALL section, to be indispensable.

 Feelings, a daily journal for leaders in a hurry to know themselves.

 Feelings?
 Are you really going to talk about feelings?
-As leaders, we may associate emotions as an unwanted vulnerability.
-But the reality is that we all have emotions and they affect how we lead ourselves and others.
+As leaders, we may associate emotions with an unwanted vulnerability.
+But the reality is that we all have emotions, affecting how we lead ourselves and others.

 The benefit.
-Knowing what we are feeling, and why, is the first step to knowing ourselves and effectively managing our emotions.
-If we cannot manage our emotions, we are ill-equipped to manage the emotions of the people we lead.
+Knowing what we are feeling and why is the first step to knowing ourselves and effectively managing our emotions.
+If we cannot manage our emotions, we are ill-equipped to manage the people we lead.